twidi/streamdeckfs/README.md

 ### Option "unique"

-The `unique` flag avoids running a program when its previous execution (from the same event) is not yet finished.
+The `unique` flag avoids running a command when its previous execution (from the same event) is not yet finished.
 It's useful with the `every` option to wait for the previous iteration to be done before running the next one.
 Or for multiple presses.

 It must be defined like this: